lurk101/pshell/README.md

-This project has been archived.
-Raspberry's decision to effectively abandon hobbyists and makers in order to satisfy commercial demand motivated this action.

 A tiny Raspberry Pico shell with flash file system, Vi, and C compiler.

 This project explores to what extent a reasonably competent self-hosted programming environment can be built on a modern embedded SoC.